nrgamesdevelopment/customyourspin/README.md

 3. **Deploy your application:**
    - Connect your GitHub repository to Render
    - Use the build script: `build.sh`
-   - Set the start command: `gunicorn backend.wsgi:application`
+   - Set the start command: `gunicorn backend.wsgi:application --bind 0.0.0.0:$PORT`

 ### Option 2: Cloud Storage for Media Files